PITTSBURGH UNDERAGE DRINKING DEFENSE LAWYER

 ZLF FIGHTS FOR THE DISMISSAL OF YOUR UNDERAGE DRINKING CHARGES

+Don’t make the mistake of pleading guilty to Underage Drinking.
 As a former prosecutor of underage drinking offenses, Attorney Dave Zuckerman understands the burden of proof that the police must meet to prove you guilty of an underage drinking offense.
 He will put his trial and negotiation skills to use on your behalf, to fight for one the following results:

 • Dismissal of your charges.